 Lorna Haigh, from Alternative Flooring, says: 'Climate change is more than a trend.
 Our natural fibre flooring are all monsoon-grown grasses that are sustainably sourced – coir, seagrass, sisal and jute.
 For style and substance, our Sisal Herringbone makes a classic wall-to-wall carpet.
 Deep pile carpets in undyed Wool Barefoot, meanwhile, are popular in bedrooms as they’re super soft underfoot and satisfy the sustainable and wellness trend. '

-14. The home office as focal point
+19. Make the home office a focal point

 'A home office must be designed as a space to induce thought,' says Andrew Martin's Martin Waller.
 'It wants to have crisp, clear lines, comfort and creative inspiration by way of artwork or patterned wallpaper.
 A desk light is a good way to add style and design-led angles to an office as well as being imperative for spot lighting.'